viveksapkal2793/MER-Factory/README.md

 ## Citation

-If you find MER-Factory useful in your research or project, please consider citing us:
+If you find MER-Factory useful in your research or project, please consider giving us a ⭐!
+Your support helps us grow and continue improving.

+Additionally, if you use MER-Factory in your work, please consider cite us using the following BibTeX entries:

 ```bibtex
 @software{Lin_MER-Factory_2025,